What Is Costochondritis?

 Costochondritis can progress to a heart attack.

-Costochondritis has no relationship to cardiovascular disease.
-It is a localized inflammation of the costochondral joints, with no cardiac risk.
+Costochondritis is unrelated to cardiovascular disease.
+It is a localized inflammation of the costochondral joints with no cardiac risk.

-If the pain resolves with an anti-inflammatory, it cannot be cardiac.
+If anti-inflammatories relieve the pain, it cannot be cardiac.

-NSAIDs may partially relieve the pain of pericarditis, which is a cardiac condition.
-Response to anti-inflammatories does not automatically exclude cardiac causes.
+NSAIDs may partially relieve the pain of pericarditis, a cardiac condition.
+Response to anti-inflammatories does not automatically rule out cardiac causes.

 Costochondritis always shows up on imaging.

 Radiographs and CT scans are typically normal in costochondritis.
-The diagnosis is clinical, based on reproduction of pain by palpation.
+Diagnosis is clinical, based on reproducing the pain by palpation.

 When to Seek Medical Help